Reception of The Simpsons: Obsolescence

 Drew Grant of Salon.com says that "for awhile in the [2000s], Matt Groening's beloved cartoon had lost its place in the cultural dialogue.
-While "Family Guy" and "South Park" took center stage with their pop-relevancy, "The Simpsons" seemed content to die a slow death".
+While Family Guy and South Park took center stage with their pop-relevancy, The Simpsons seemed content to die a slow death".
 TV Fanatic notes that "The Simpsons lacks the ability to respond to current cultural phenomena in a timely fashion", and says that South Park has overtaken them in this regard.
-John Ortved says that shows like South Park and Family Guy, which once sought inspiration from the show, are show overshadowing it with their own brand of "hilarity, subversiveness, and relevant social commentary that The Simpsons once did".
+John Ortved says that shows like South Park and Family Guy, which once sought inspiration from the show, are now overshadowing it with their own brand of "hilarity, subversiveness, and relevant social commentary that The Simpsons once did".
 As an example, he cites the season 16 episode "There's Something About Marrying", while described as "relevant and edgy", was in his opinion "a long-winded and lame exploration of the topic".

 While David Bennun of The Guardian described a typical 1990s episode as having "immaculate narrative structure, emotional depth or roundedness of character", he spoke lowly of 2000s episodes, saying that they "generally lack[ed] continuity" and imitated its once-imitators like Family Guy by being "loud, erratic and contrived, [making] one laugh so intermittently that it's scarcely worth sitting through".
 After compiling a list of the 11 best episodes of the 2000s, Sam Greenspan stated, "I'm one of the biggest 'Simpsons' fans out there... yet as I was researching this list, reading over summaries of some of this decade's episodes, I didn't even recognize them".
 During season 23, Matt Zoller Seitz of Vulture said, "[The show] hasn't been a major cultural force in a decade or more, unless you count 2007's splendid The Simpsons Movie".

 Cracked noted that Homer's job at the nuclear power plant was in response to "the rampaging atomic scare still very much alive after the Chernobyl and Three Mile Island disaster", yet 20 years down the track, he hasn't switched his job to "more relevant fuck-up careers, like dot-com CEO or investment banker--he was stuck in the gag job of incompetent nuclear technician even as nuclear power became safer and more efficient", so in that respect the show is still stuck in the 1990s.
+Dani Alexis Ryskamp writing for The Atlantic noted that the high-school-educated Homer's ability to support a family of five on a single income while owning a house and car, core features of the show's premise, bore little resemblance to reality by 2020.